MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-windows-migration-classic-resource-manager.md

 You can test your monitoring/automation and operational scripts to see if the VMs are working as expected and if your updated scripts work correctly.
 Only GET operations are supported when the resources are in the prepared state.

 There is no set time window before which you need to commit the migration.
 You can take as much time as you want in this state.
-However, the management plane will be locked for these resources until you either abort or commit.
+However, the management plane is locked for these resources until you either abort or commit.

 If you see any issues, you can always abort the migration and go back to the classic deployment model.
 After you go back, the Azure platform will open the management-plane operations on the resources so that you can resume normal operations on those VMs in the classic deployment model.